 2. Both a living memorial and the hub of student life at Texas A&M, the MSC contains iconic Aggie traditions, such as the Flag Room and the Hall of Honor.
 Either now or after your tour, you may want to spend more time shopping in the MSC Bookstore or dining in one of the many eateries.

 Turn right, and walk across Rudder Plaza and the fountain area.
 Stop when you reach the statue of James Earl Rudder at the beginning of Military Walk.

-3. Texas A&M’s President from 1959-1970 and one of WWII’s most decorated soldiers.
-He is known for transforming Texas A&M by making the military requirement optional and opening admission to African-Americans and women.
+3. Texas A&M’s President from 1959 to 1970 and one of WWII’s most decorated soldiers, General Rudder is known for transforming Texas A&M by making the military requirement optional and opening admission to African-Americans and women.

 4. Historic Military Walk commemorates the path the Corps of Cadets took each morning in formation to Sbisa Dining Hall.
-Recently renovated and restored to its former glory thanks to the generous donation of a former student, this is now a major thoroughfare through campus.
+Renovated and restored to its former glory thanks to the generous donation of a former student, this is now a major thoroughfare through campus.

 Continue walking north along Military Walk towards Sbisa Dining Hall.
 You’ll pass Academic Plaza on your right and the historic YMCA Building on your left.

 5. Sbisa is the main dining hall for students and one of the largest university dining halls in the nation.
 It features an all-you-can-eat buffet of home-style fare, with plenty of healthy options.
 The Underground Food Court, connected to Sbisa, offers an array of well-known restaurants.

 Return south on Military Walk and walk into Academic Plaza.